Dispatch Manager

 Status:

-Clicking on an item's Status brings up a dropdown menu with various commands related to the current item and status.
+Clicking on an item’s Status opens a dropdown menu with various commands related to the current item and status.
 Below are some of the common commands:

 Pause Task

-• Allows you to pause any active activity an AI train is engaged with.
-Pausing a task will assign the driver to you and pause its schedule.
-While paused, you can move the train out of the wait period, issue new/different commands, etc. When a task is paused this command will change to "Resume Task", which will return the driver to the Automatic Scheduler and have it resume the schedule.
+• Allows you to pause the dispatch task for a Driver assigned to Automatic Scheduler.
+Pausing a task will assign the driver to you and pause its command schedule.
+While paused, you can drive the train yourself to move it out of the way, or issue new/different commands.
+When a task is paused this command will change to "Resume Task", which will return the driver to the Automatic Scheduler and have it resume the schedule.

 Claim Task

-• Allows you to claim a task from a specific industry, or take over an existing driver task.
+• Allows you to take over an existing driver task, or attempt to generate a new task for a specific industry product.
 When claimed on an industry the dispatcher will attempt to find you an available train and driver to perform the task, which may not always succeed.
 When run on a dispatched train/driver the driver will be immediately assigned to you and the current schedule will be cleared.
-Navigation icons will direct you where to go and an objective will be added as a reminder of the task.
+Navigation points will direct you where to go and an objective will be added as a reminder of the task.
 Automatic pathing for the selected train will end and you’ll be expected to set your own turnouts and navigate to the destination.

 Cancel Task

 • Canceling a task will instruct the dispatcher to remove this task assignment.
-This can be used to cancel your own task, or remove an "Automatic Scheduler" from a specific task.
+This can be used to cancel your own task, or remove an AI driver from a specific task.
 Note that once canceled, a different train may be assigned to the same task a short time later.

 Request Dispatch Task